alphagov/notifications-node-client/DOCUMENTATION.md

     "id": "f33517ff-2a88-4f6e-b855-c550268ce08a",
     "version": 1,
     "uri": "https://api.notifications.service.gov.uk/v2/template/f33517ff-2a88-4f6e-b855-c550268ce08a"
-  }
+  },
   "scheduled_for": null
 }
 ```

 ### Error codes

-If the request is not successful, the client returns an `err`.
+If the request is not successful, the promise fails with an `err`.

 |err.error.status_code|err.error.errors|How to fix|
 |:--- |:---|:---|